How do I become a trooper?

 What other job opportunities are available?

-There are a wide variety of support positions within the Patrol.
-Included in these are: dispatchers, driver examiners, motor vehicle inspectors, load limit inspectors, motor carrier enforcement officers, and police officers.
+If you are interested in working for the Ohio State Highway Patrol in a role that is not a state trooper, you can choose from a wide variety of civilian positions located throughout the state.
+These include dispatchers, driver examiners, motor vehicle inspectors, load limit inspectors, motor carrier enforcement officers, and police officers.
 In addition, there are a number of civilian positions encompassing nearly every educational discipline.
 To check current employment opportunities within the Patrol and other areas of state government, visit the State of Ohio Job Search website.

 Can a waiver be obtained for the maximum age of 34 due to prior military service or law enforcement experience?